ssbanerje/ssbanerje.github.io/content/_index.md

 [DEPEND][] research group at the [Coordinated Science Laboratory][csl].
 My research aims to improve the performance, resilience, and ease of management of large-scale heterogeneous computer systems.

-I am particularly interested in applying machine learning to challenging problems within the design and management of computer systems.
-My dissertation research has demonstrated the application of domain-knowledge (i.e., knowledge about software and hardware architecture) as an inductive bias to ML techniques to solve a variety of systems problems, including heterogeneous resource management, distributed failure detection, and resilience assessment.
+I am particularly interested applying machine learning to challenging problems within the design and management of computer systems.
+My research has demonstrated the application of domain-knowledge (i.e., knowledge about software and hardware architecture) as an inductive bias to ML techniques to solve a variety of systems problems, including heterogeneous resource management, distributed failure detection, and resilience assessment.

 In past summers I have interned at [IBM Research][ibm], [Microsoft Research][msr], and [CERN][].